Guo Degang: Biography

 Guo Degang was born on January 18, 1973, in Tianjin, China.
 Guo began his acting studies by studying Pingshu from Gao Qinghai, crosstalk from Chang Baofeng and Hou Yaowen, and opera, including Peking opera, Ping opera, and Hebei Clapper opera.
 In 1996 Guo founded the crosstalk group "De Yun She" in Beijing, which subsequently collaborated with Zhang Wenshun and Yu Qian in 2000 and Yu Qian, Zhang Yongyong, Wang Shiyong, and Yang Jinming in 2002.
 In 2005 Guo and other crosstalk actors formed the Deyun Crosstalk Association to raise public awareness of crosstalk.
 Guo subsequently acted in special crosstalk shows at the PLA Theater and the Tianjin People's Stadium in 2006 and at the Great Hall of the People in 2008.
 In 2010 Guo hosted the There is a Play Tonight talk show.

+In 2011, Guo created a xiangsheng titled Lenin in 1918.
+The xiangsheng depicts the plight of traditional opera performers who could no longer perform their repertoire during the Cultural Revolution and resort to mixing highlights from the Soviet films Lenin in October and Lenin in 1918 into an aria.

 In 2012 he starred in the movie The Unfortunate Car, for which he won The Most Outstanding Asian Artists and 7th Tripod awards for Best Artistic Actor in China.
 The next year Guo was featured in the CCTV New Year's Gala and hosted the talk show Good Show on Jiangsu Satellite TV.
 In 2014 Guo starred in Just Another Margin and Mystery and served as an instructor for the Comedy Show television show.
 The next year he directed and starred in the film Our Happiness and hosted the talk show Gang’s Coming.
 In 2016 Guo participated in the opening ceremony of “The 20th Anniversary of Deyun Crosstalk Association” and began working as a comedian observer for Top Funny Comedian on Dragon TV.
 In 2017 Guo directed The Faces of My Gene, which premiered in China on February 16, 2018, grossing $100 million at the box office.

+On January 17, 2016, he served as the host of the Dragon TV comedy competition reality show "Happy Comedian Season 2".
+On April 16, the opening ceremony of the 20th anniversary of the establishment of Deyun Society was held at the Beijing Exhibition Theater.On June 18, he joined the Dragon TV reality show "Boys Over Flowers" On July 17, the comedy reality show "Swordsman Season 3" premiered on Dragon TV.
+On August 20, Qilin Theatre Company was established at Beijing Sanqingyuan Theatre; on August 31, the genealogy of Deyun Theatre Company was officially announced.

+On January 6, 2017, he joined the Dragon TV comedy competition reality show "Happy Comedian Season 3" On January 16, Guo Degang and his son Guo Qilin won the honor of "Weibo's Most Popular Family of the Year" at the 2016 Weibo Night.